 Once upon a long ago, I used to get the Dart into work every now and then – back in the pre-kid, pre-crèche, pre-car-space days.
-It was not so much an adventure as a trial by fire back then, and as I wait (12 minutes!) for my rush hour Dart to arrive this morning, I wonder if things will be just as manic.
+It was not so much an adventure as a trial by fire back then, and as I wait now (12 minutes!) for my rush hour Dart to arrive, I wonder if things will be just as manic.

 Indeed, they are.
 Or perhaps even more crowded.
 And Twitter isn’t loading on my phone, the train doors having seemingly strangled my 4G.
 So instead I stand, swaying, gripping the yellow pole, and listening to what’s going on with the lives of my fellow passengers.

 Like Anna, who bravely manoeuvres her buggy and two small children on to the Dart at Blackrock.
 I don’t know if her name is Anna – in all likelihood it isn’t, but she looks like an Anna.
 And her two gorgeous kids look like they might be Evie and Alex.
 Both children wear glasses.
 I have an instinctive affinity with any kid who does, as all three of mine do.
 I imagine Anna’s car wouldn’t start this morning and the only way to get Evie to school was braving a rush hour Dart with a buggy.
 She looks like she wasn’t mad about the idea, but is determined to see it through without getting stressed.
 Alex kicks me a few times, in a nice way.
 The old me who used to get the Dart pre-kids would have been unsure about how to handle this, but I stand here today as someone who is well used to being kicked (in a nice way).
 So some things have changed, if only for me.

 When Anna needs to get off the train, six or seven people get out to let her through and one helps her with the buggy.
 When they get back on, there are lots of looks exchanged – not so much “What was she thinking bringing a buggy on a rush hour Dart” as “Fair play to her.”